keyle/Valuable/README.md

-Analysing US stocks based off their value metrics.
+Analysing stocks based off their value metrics.

 Also my way of learning Groovy.